sjorsdonkers/toml-jai/README.md

 ## Testing
 `jai ./tests.jai`
-- The module is tested by compiling and running the examples.
+The module is tested by compiling and running the examples.
 The command above does that for all examples.
+It will also run the tests from `toml-test` if the executable can be found in the PATH or the [tools/toml-test](tools/toml-test) directory.

 ## Implementation